 - A variable-width character encoding capable of encoding all 1,112,064 valid code points in Unicode using one to four 8-bit bytes.
 The encoding is defined by the Unicode standard, and was originally designed by Ken Thompson and Rob Pike.
 The name is derived from “Unicode Transformation Format 8-Bit.”
 UTF-8 was designed for backward-compatibility with ASCII.
-UTF-8 is the dominant encoding for the World Wide Web (and Internet technologies), accounting for 98.2% of all web pages, 99.1% of the top 100,000 pages, and up to 100% for many languages, as of 2024. ← Wikipedia
+UTF-8 is dominant for all countries and languages on the Internet, with 99% global average use; it is used in most standards, often the only allowed encoding, and is supported by all modern operating systems and programming languages. ← Wikipedia

 - Previous term: UTF-32